-PERFECT FOR: Those who want to bliss out to distortion and a dreamy wall of sound
+Dreamy shoegaze perfect for those who want to bliss out to distortion and a dreamy wall of sound.

-This is Camella Agabalyan, lead singer and guitarist of London-based indie band Cosmic Strip.
+This is Camella Agabalyan, lead singer and guitarist of London-based indie band Cosmic Strip since 2015.
 As their name suggested, the band serves up hazy and hypnotising shoegaze tunes.
 As described by Camella, it’s ‘music to watch girls by, music to move the stars.’

 One of their earliest singles ‘Echo Chamber’ was filmed in some of London’s most entrancing locations and directed by the well-known music photographer Charlotte Patmore.
 Truly a feast (or trip) for the eyes.
 Think kaleidoscopic lipstick, latex, prisms, mirrors, infinite corridors and neon lighting.
 Filmed in The Hive at Kew Gardens – an enormous glass beehive structure – it is a spellbinding study of girls, glass and geometry.

-Their 2018 EP Heavenly showcases how Cosmic Strip have fully embraced their dreamy soundscape and take it up a notch with massive wall of noise and entrancing melodies.
+Their 2018 EP Heavenly showcases how Cosmic Strip (Camella, Alice, Jack, Omar and Jay) have fully embraced their dreamy soundscape and take it up a notch with massive wall of noise and entrancing melodies.

 IS THERE A COMMON THEME THAT BRINGS YOU ALL TOGETHER?